Optimisation of time-ordered processes in the finite and asymptotic regime

-The probability that a $2$-state automaton generates a one-tick sequence of length $L$ seems to converge to $0$ as $O\left(1/L\right)$.
-It can also be verified that this is the convergence rate of the optimal model found in \cite{tick_sequence_paper}.
+The probability that a two-state automaton generates a one-tick sequence of length $L$ seems to converge to $0$ as $O\left(1/L\right)$.
+It can also be verified that this is the convergence rate of the optimal model found in Ref.~\cite{tick_sequence_paper}.
 In fact, this model gives the probability of the one-tick sequence

 where $\mathbf{e}$ is the basis of natural logarithms, and $p(2k-1)=p(2k)$.
 This explicit example provides an upper bound on the converge rate for $\nu(L)$, i.e., $\nu(L)$ cannot converge to zero faster than $2/\mathbf{e}L$.
-Similarly to this model, the value $\nu(L)$ of the sequential game computed numerically satisfies $\nu(2k)=\nu(2k-1)$ from $k=2$ on-wards.
-This suggests to apply the relaxation (\ref{asymptotic_cons_cycle}), with $\mathcal{C}=2$.
+Similarly to this model, the value $\nu(L)$ of the sequential game computed numerically satisfies $\nu(2k)=\nu(2k-1)$ from $k=2$ onward.
+This suggests that we should apply the relaxation in Eq.~(\ref{asymptotic_cons_cycle}), with $\mathcal{C}=2$.